ng-daniel/ng-daniel/README.md

 Working in software, data, and game development.

-Also a pixel artist, music producer, gym bro, and poet.
+Also a pixel artist, music producer, and gym enthisiast.

 Go peek at my repos they're pretty cool.